effectai/effect-network/docs/Govern/creating-an-atp.md

 by the DAO once accepted.
 They are a very powerful tool in the decentralization of Effect Network.

-The transaction attached to an ATP is are regular eosio.msig transactions that carry the authority of `daoproposals@dao`.
+The transaction attached to an ATP is a regular `eosio.msig` transactions that carries the authority of `daoproposals@dao`.

 There are 2 steps needed to create an ATP: